BharathxD/TheRustLang/Notes/README.md

 - Heap data can only be accessed through its current owner, not a previous owner.
 - Rust deallocates heap data once its owner goes out of scope.
 - Slices are a special kind of reference that refer to sub-ranges of a sequence, like a string or a vector.
+- At runtime, a slice is represented as a "fat pointer" which contains a pointer to the beginning of the range and a length of the range.